simsam8/inf265_project1/report.md

 **Question 4:** *Briefly explain the purpose of adding momentum to the gradient descent algorithm.*

 The purpose of adding momentum to the gradient descent algorithm is to accelerate convergence.
 With momentum, the optimizer "remembers" the direction it was previously moving and accumulates the velocity vector across iterations.
-Additional benefits include less oscillation due to noise or complex landscapes, escaping local minima, and improving exploration.
+Additional benefits include less oscillation due to noise or complex loss landscapes, escaping local minima, and improving exploration.

 **Question 5:** *Briefly explain the purpose of adding regularization to the gradient descent algorithm.*